ALANT535/Short-Video-Auto-Generation/README.md

     You can download it from FFmpeg's official site here - https://ffmpeg.org/download.html

   Dependency list: <br>
     You may download the libraries needed from the 'requirements.txt' file.
-Its preferred to do so in a virtual environment in order to <br> avoid any dependency conflicts. <br> <br>
+Its preferred to do so in a virtual environment in order to avoid<br> any dependency conflicts. <br> <br>
     For more information on how to use venv, refer the following resoure - https://docs.python.org/3/library/venv.html